 Students residing in campus housing, if age 21, may use alcohol in the privacy of their own rooms.
 Such use will be respected as a personal choice as long as it does not violate this Alcohol and Drug Policy or other university policies.
 Even in their own rooms, student residents may not permit under aged persons to be served or to consume alcohol.
 Kegs are not allowed on campus.

-Alcohol may be served in Niwa House, Wheelock Student Center, Kittredge Gallery, the Faculty Club and other approved campus facilities if all other conditions of this policy are met.
+Alcohol may be served in the University Club, Wheelock Student Center, Kittredge Gallery, President’s Residence, some outdoor spaces, and other approved campus facilities if all other conditions of this policy are met.
 Conditions not required by law may be waived for official university functions where alcohol is served as an incidental part of the event.
 The university does not permit alcohol to be served at all-campus events.